Your skin and its functions.

 - Keep the skin smooth and supple (without this emulsion our skin would dry out to the point of cracking)

-- The skin surface has a natural acidic coating Ph 5.5 which prevents the penetration of harmful bactria or fungi that cause inflammations, infections, & allergic reactions.
+- The skin surface has a natural acidic coating Ph 5.5 which prevents the penetration of harmful bacteria or fungi that cause inflammations, infections, & allergic reactions.

-This is why it is very important to choose your cleansers and treatments appropriately for your skin condition.
+This is why it is very important to choose your cleansers and treatments appropriate for your skin condition.